Laila el-Haddad: Life and career

 In 2010, she compiled choice blog entries and other writing into a book, Gaza Mom: Palestine, Politics, Parenting, and Everything In Between.

 She has been published in The Economist, The Guardian, The Washington Post, The International Herald Tribune, The Baltimore Sun, New Statesman, Le Monde diplomatique, and Saveur, and she has been a guest on al Jazeera, NPR stations, CNN, and the BBC.

+In 2025, her essay "A Cuisine Under Siege" published in Saveur won a James Beard Award in the Personal Essay with Recipes category.

 Writing

 El-Haddad has published two books.
 Gaza Mom: Palestine, Politics, Parenting, and Everything In Between, published in 2010, is a compilation of El-Haddad's blogs and other writing about her daily life as she covers the story of Gaza while living it and trying to explain it to her children.
 In 2013, she co-authored The Gaza Kitchen: A Palestinian Culinary Journey with Maggie Schmitt; this cookbook of recipes from across the Gaza Strip both explores the food heritage of the region and tells the stories of Gazan women and men to portray the reality of Palestinian life from a personal perspective.